 3. Have there been any communications suggesting ideas or intent to attack?
 What if anything has the student communicated to someone else (targets, friends, other students, teachers, family, others) or written in a diary, journal, or Web Site concerning his/her ideas and/or intentions?
 Have friends been alerted or "warned away"?
 4. Has the student engaged in attack-related behaviors?
-These behaviors might include: Developing an attack idea or plan Making efforts to acquire or practice with weapons Casing or checking out, possible sites and areas for an attack Rehearsing attacks or ambushes Is the student's conversation and "story" consistent with his or her 5. actions?
+These behaviors might include: Developing an attack idea or plan Making efforts to acquire or practice with weapons Casing or checking out, possible sites and areas for an attack - Debensing ettechs on embusics Rehearsing attacks or ambushes 5.
+Is the student's conversation and "story" consistent with his or her actions?
 Does information from collateral interviews and from the student's own behavior confirm or dispute what the student says is going on?

 6. Does the student have the capacity to carry out an act of targeted violence?
 How organized is the student's thinking and behavior?
 Does the student have the means; e.g., access to a weapon, to carry out an attack?

-7. Is the student experiencing hopelessness, desperation and/or despair?
+7. la tha student conceins herelessness, desperation and/or despect?
+1. Is the student experiencing hopelessness, desperation and/or despair?
 Is there information to suggest that the student is experiencing desperation and/or despair?
 Has the student experienced a recent failure, loss and/or loss of status?
 Is the student known to be having difficulty coping with a stressful event?
 Is the student now, or has the student ever been, suicidal or "accident-prone"?
 Has the student engaged in behavior that suggests that he or she has considered ending their life?